-In designing and evaluating our disclosure controls and procedures, management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, and, therefore, management is required to apply its judgment in evaluating and implementing possible controls and procedures.
-The Chief Executive Officer and the Chief Financial Officer, after evaluating the effectiveness of our disclosure controls and procedures as at December 31, 2016 have concluded that the disclosure controls and procedures were adequate and effective to provide reasonable assurance that material information we are required to disclose on a continuous basis in interim and annual filings and other reports and news releases is recorded, processed, summarized and reported or disclosed on a timely basis as necessary.
+In designing and evaluating our DC&P, management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives, and, therefore, management is required to apply its judgment in evaluating and implementing possible controls and procedures.
+The Chief Executive Officer and the Chief Financial Officer, after evaluating the effectiveness of our DC&P as at December 31, 2017 have concluded that the DC&P were adequate and effective to provide reasonable assurance that material information we are required to disclose on a continuous basis in interim and annual filings and other reports and news releases is recorded, processed, summarized and reported or disclosed on a timely basis as necessary.